I Can Do Bad All by Myself (play): Act Two

 Bobby returns, flirting with Vianne, and tells her his story of how he was incarcerated.
-Vianne opens up about her past relationships & newfound doubts while Bobby assures her their relationship will be different (Let Me Hold You).
+Vianne opens up about her past relationships and newfound doubts while Bobby assures her their relationship will be different (Let Me Hold You).

-Maylee gets a call from the school nurse about Keisha.
-Anthony tells Maylee that she must either choose between him or her daughter, convinced she'd be an hindrance to his lifestyle.
-When Keisha arrives home, Maylee orders her to put her stuff down as they are going to go to the clinic.
+A school nurse calls Maylee about Keisha.
+Anthony tells Maylee that she must either choose between their daughter, convinced she'd hinder his lifestyle.
+When Keisha arrives home, Maylee orders her to put her stuff down as they will go to the clinic.
 Keisha is pregnant with the neighbor boy, Kelly's child.
-Maylee insists she have an abortion.
+Maylee insists she has an abortion.
 Cora tries to get through to her, but Maylee will not have it.
-It is revealed that Keisha was the product of a rape that Maylee endured at 13, by the hands of a man her mother let use her for drug money.
-With that, Maylee forces Keisha out of the house and Cora is left alone praying for the saving of her family (In the Name of Jesus).
+It is revealed that Keisha was the product of a rape that Maylee endured at 13 at the hands of a man her mother let use her for drug money.
+With that, Maylee forces Keisha out of the house, and Cora is left alone, praying for her family's saving (In the Name of Jesus).